JonMarten/RNAseq/README.md

 ## Pipeline
 Initial cis-eQTL mapping was performed using the [Limix Pipeline](01_limix_pipeline).
 Experimental trans-eQTL mapping trialed in Limix, but this was switched to TensorQTL, which has been used for all subsequent analyses.

+Current-generation scripts are named with `3_#` prefix, for the third iteration of the analysis pipeline.
-Current scripts are as follows:
+Scripts are as follows:
 * [3_0_make_annotation_file_autosomes_plus_x.R](3_0_make_annotation_file_autosomes_plus_x.R): Converts BioMart annotation file into the right format for the next step.
 * [3_1_make_tensorQTL_input_phase2.R](3_1_make_tensorQTL_input_phase2.R): Output phenotype `.bed` files for use in TensorQTL.
 * [3_2_index_bed.sh](3_2_index_bed.sh): Compress and index `.bed` files from previous step.